Table of Contents

 The Benefits of Diversifying Your Assets

-Understanding the difference between a real asset, an intangible asset and a financial asset can help you with your long-term goals and plans.
-A big reason why it matters is for diversification.
+Knowing the difference between real assets, intangible assets, and financial assets can support your long-term goals.
+One reason it matters is diversification.

 The Bottom Line